the-dusky/lets-coop/README.md

 # lets-coop
-A turnkey solution for cooperative formation and operation.
+A turnkey solution for formation and operation of community cooperatives.